ioslas/JAVA-mini_educated_projects/Medium_Advanced_level/Matrix/README.md

   ii)
 - There are **2 constructors** of the matrix:
   1. When we know its rows and columns
   2. When we know its data

+## Technologies Used
+`import java.util.*;`
+- `Random`: generate random number of rows, columns, data
--
+- `Scanner`: input from keyboard
+- ALL the important data structures: LinkedList, HashMap, HashSet(for duplicates), Queue(PriorityQueue), etc.